 " When you're inspired by some great purpose, some extraordinary project, all your thoughts break their bonds.
-Your mind transcends limitations; your conciousness expands in every direction; and you find yourself in a new, great, and wonderful world.
+Your mind transcends limitations; your consciousness expands in every direction; and you find yourself in a new, great, and wonderful world.
 Dormant forces, faculties and talents become alive and you discover yourself to be a greater person than you ever believed yourself to be." -Pantajali,

 I’ve practiced all over the world, with a ton of different and wonderful teachers, for many years.
 I’ve played with a number of styles and explored everything from Iyengar to Mysore, but Skanda Yoga is my yoga tribe and Anand KF von Roenn III and his partner Sadhana are my teachers.
-Skanda is a lovely practice and has changed my life more than I could have ever known.
-I am lucky and fortunate to be able to share my experience and love for yoga with others.
+Yoga has changed my life.
+I am lucky and fortunate to be able to share my love for yoga with others.
 I never planned on being a yoga teacher, but I'm really am thankful that I am.
 Come practice with me.
 Come play.
 There is a very good chance that we will do things that you’ve never done before, that you’ll feel pushed and possibly even uncomfortable, but you’ll leave feeling empowered and stronger and lighter in both body and spirit.
 Skanda isn’t for everyone, and I don’t expect it to be.
 Some people love arm balances and inversion and handstands, and if you’re one of those people, YOU WILL LOVE SKANDA.
 Iyengar once said, “Yoga releases the creative potential of life.
 The light that yoga sheds on life is something special.
 It is transformative.
 It does not just change the way we see things.
 It transforms the person who sees.”

 Lee first discovered yoga in 2005 while completing her Bachelor’s degree in Psychology and Dance at Indiana University, Bloomington.
 After being in a serious car accident in September 2011, Lee’s yoga practice began to deepen as she practiced Bikram yoga for two years, as a way to combat back/neck pain and anxiety.
 Her passion for yoga increased even more when she started to study Vinyasa Flow.
 Through Vinyasa Flow, Lee discovered a way to pair breath and movement into a dancing, moving meditation.
 Lee completed her 200 hour yoga teacher training at Yogaia in Fall 2015.
 Lee loves being a student and has studied many styles of yoga including: yin, Kundalini, restorative, Bikram, Skanda and power vinyasa.
 Lee is a licensed professional clinical counselor working in the community mental health field with children and adolescents.
-Yoga and meditation have become Lee’s primary source of self-care, and she encourages her students to find a consistent practice to combat stressors and improve their overall wellbeing.
+Yoga and meditation have become Lee’s primary source of self-care, and she encourages her students to find a consistent practice to combat stressors and improve their overall well being.
 She also encourages students to take the lessons from the mat and into into their daily lives.
 Lee is the proud mama of two pugs and a cat.